vlauciani/docker_SeisGram2K/README.md

 Please, feel free to contribute.

 # Credit
-The SeisGram2K software was developed to Anthony Lomax anthony[at]alomax.net
+The SeisGram2K software was developed by Anthony Lomax anthony[at]alomax.net